frangaitann/FinancIA/README.md

 <div align="center">
   <h2>Explanation</h2>
   <br>
-  <p> CURRENT VERSION V1.0.0<br><br> Banking is modularized for easy modification or changing the platform <br> If you need to adapt it and doesn't know how to, just text me, i'll be pleasured to help <br><br> RAG System made with LangChain for financial support using your own data, web scrapping and graphs making.</p>
+  <p>Banking is modularized for easy modification or changing the platform <br> If you need to adapt it and doesn't know how to, just text me, i'll be pleasured to help <br><br> RAG (Without DDBB) System made with LangChain for financial support using your own data, web scrapping and graphs making.</p>
 </div>

 <div>